-Based on these equity grant guidelines, in the first quarter of fiscal 2013, the CEO and Human Resources Department recommended to the Compensation Committee the percentages of total cash compensation that may be granted in the form of equity incentive awards for each of the Named Executive Officers based on such Named Executive Officer's fiscal 2012 performance review rating.
-In recommending the size, frequency and type of long-term incentive grants to the Named Executive Officers, the CEO may also take into account tax implications to the Named Executive Officer and to the Company as well as the expected accounting impact and dilution effects.
+In recommending the size, frequency and type of long-term incentive grants to the Named Executive Officers, the Compensation Committee may also take into account tax implications to the Named Executive Officer and to the Company as well as the expected accounting impact and dilution effects.
 The Compensation Committee makes the ultimate determination regarding these grants and can increase or decrease the recommended awards in its subjective discretion.
-For fiscal 2013, the CEO.